-- 25. State whether the following statements are True' or 'False': - i.
+- i.
 A Budget may be expressed either in quantitative form or qualitative form. - ii.
 Budgetary Control may be defined as the process of continuous comparison of actual costs and performance with the pre-established. - iii.
 Performance Budgeting is synonymous with Responsibility Accounting. - iv.
 Cash budgets should include noncash charges such as depreciation: - v.
 Operating budgets would include cash budgets:

-- i.
-False
+- (i) False

-- ii.
-True
+- (ii) True

-- iii.
-True
+- (iii) True

-- iv.
-False
+- (iv) False

-- v.
-False
+- (v) False

 - i.
-A flexible budget is geared toward \\\\\\ rather than a single level of activity. - ii. \\\\\\is a system for reporting revenue and cost information to the individual responsible for the revenue-causing and/or cost-incurring function. - Budgets are useful for \\\\\\ the operating activities and \\\\\\ of a businessenterprise. - iv.
-The \\\\\\ is the starting point in preparing the master budget.
+A flexible budget is geared toward rather than a single level of activity. - ii. is a system for reporting revenue and cost information to the individual responsible for the revenue-causing and/or cost-incurring function. - iii.
+Budgets are useful for the operating activities and of a business enterprise. - iv.
+The is the starting point in preparing the master budget.